 Approach 2: Google Apps Script

-If you prefer full control and want to avoid third-party dependencies, Google Apps Script lets you build the integration directly inside Google Sheets.
-This approach is free, runs on Google’s infrastructure, and requires only basic JavaScript knowledge.
+If you want full control and no third-party dependencies, Google Apps Script lets you build the integration directly inside Google Sheets.
+It’s free, runs on Google’s infrastructure, and needs only basic JavaScript knowledge.

 Step 1: Create a Google Apps Script Web App